deysitirado36/Latin102/translation1.md

 3. Translation

 When Hercules had come to the court of King Dexamenus and violated his daughter Deianira, he wished her as a wife.
-When Hercules (WAS ABSENT) went 🤔 (*absum* == "be absent") away, centaur Eurytion requested Deianira as a wife.
+When Hercules was absent, centaur Eurytion requested Deianira as a wife.
 Since her father feared the centaur, he promised that he would give his daughter in marriage.

 At a settled time, he came with his brothers to the wedding.
 Hercules interupted and killed the centaur, and led Deianira away.